RiccardoSottini/SmartLock/blockchain/README.md

-# Process to deploy the contract on the blockchain network
+# Process to deploy the contract on the Polygon network

 ## Step 1: Setup Node & Install Hardhat + useful libraries
 Install Hardhat, which is a package helping developers to automate the deployment of a smart contract on the blockchain network.